spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 - You are using VMware and need to provide an OVA file.

+Use the default Edge Installer image if you don't need to create a custom installer.
+Use the steps in the [Download Edge Installer Image](/clusters/edge/site-deployment/installer#downloadedgeinstallerimage) section.

 # Create an Install Image

-Palette supports two installation methods for edge devices: bare metal or VMware.
+Palette supports two installation methods for Edge hosts: bare metal or VMware.
 Choose the preferred installation method and follow the related instructions set to get started.

 <br />